Q-Agency/Q-Architecture/example/README.md

 //...
 ```

 ## Global info

-**globalInfoProvider** can be used to show any info by passing the info status with GlobalInfoStatus.
-GlobalInfoStatus contains values: info, warning, error, success.
+**globalInfoProvider** can be used to show any info by passing the info status
+with GlobalInfoStatus.
+GlobalInfoStatus contains values: info, warning, error,
-Pass the required info status, and message of info that will be presented to the user.
-To set GlobalInfo from any notifier,
+success.
+Pass the required info status, and message of info that will be
+presented to the user.
+To set GlobalInfo from any notifier, just call
-just call setGlobalInfo() function defined in SimpleStateNotifier.
+setGlobalInfo() function defined in SimpleNotifier.

-Suggestion: setGlobalInfo() can be called from onDataReceived() callback inside execute() function if there is a need to show alert directly from notifier, right after request.
+Suggestion: setGlobalInfo() can be called from onDataReceived() callback inside
+execute() function if there is a need to show alert directly from notifier,
-For any other usage outside of notifier, set the value of **globalInfoProvider** directly.
+right after request.
+For any other usage outside of notifier, set the value of
+**globalInfoProvider** directly.

 ```dart
 final globalInfoProvider = StateProvider<GlobalInfo?>((_) => null);
 ```